 What do I need to know about the Silent Auction?

-Austin SCBWI is completely volunteer run, and the fees we charge are used to pay for our events, including the costs of bringing in qualified speakers.
+Austin SCBWI is completely volunteer run, and the fees we charge are used to pay for our events, including the costs of bringing in qualified speakers, food, printing and more.
 We try to keep costs low for attendees, and to that end, we have other opportunities that enable us to raise funds, while you get something fun as well.

 How can I donate to the Silent Auction?

 First, THANK YOU!
 Donations help us have a robust Silent Auction for bidders and is a wonderful way to support your Austin SCBWI chapter.
-To donate an item for the Silent Auction, please fill out the form here.
 Look at our Silent Auction page for more information.